 Quick Links for Sessional Staff

-The Subject Outlines represent the critical contract between CSU and your students.
+The Subject Outlines represent the critical contract between Charles Sturt University and your students.
 It's where we set out expectations for what they will learn, how we plan to help them learn, and what they will need to do the evidence that they have met those learning expectations.

 Further information can be found in the: